CadeArch/WhatIf_App/README.md

 ## questions
 - issue if host trys to hit start too quick upon loading of the waiting for host frag ** SOMETIMES??
 - issue if someone is entering text and someone submits there if or then it replaces frag again
+- any way to lock down the back button on the phone
+- FUNCTIONALITY: mix up then sentances?
+- FUNCTIONALITY: if host doesnt hit again terminate for all users?